Medical Coding and Billing

 - IR DRG (International Refined Diagnosis-Related Group) – for patient classification system

-As the premier medical coding resource in the Middle East, we are in prime position to deliver excellent service as we expand to various regional markets, especially Saudi Arabia.
+As the premier medical coding resource in the Middle East, we are in prime position to deliver excellent service as we expand to various regional markets, especially UAE.

 Medical and Insurance reviews are conducted by a specialist team of qualified professionals with different set of medical skills and backgrounds.
 This team includes medical doctors, pharmacists, nurses, physiotherapists, laboratory specialists and several other paramedic staff, who have insurance expertise in reviewing medical necessity and insurance protocols.